Southeast Alaska Birding Trail Coffman Cove

 El Capitan Cave is the longest mapped cave in Alaska.

-El Capitan Cave is the longest mapped cave in Alaska with over two miles of passage mapped from the main entrance.
-To see this cave, visitors should contact the Forest Service for a no cost guided tour during the summer months.
-The tour meets near the parking lot and leads visitors on a somewhat strenuous 1,100 foot hike up a long, steep stairway (370 steps) to an elevation of 250 feet and the platform at the mouth of the cave.
+El Capitan Cave is the longest mapped cave in Alaska with over 2 miles of passage mapped from the main entrance.
+To see this cave, visitors should contact the Forest Service for a no-cost guided tour during the summer months.
+The tour meets near the parking lot and leads visitors on a somewhat strenuous 1,100-foot hike up a long, steep stairway (370 steps) to an elevation of 250 feet and the platform at the mouth of the cave.
 The tour then proceeds inside the cave for approximately 500 feet and includes information about cave and karst geology and archeological discoveries.
-The tour lasts approximately 2 hours.
-To reserve a cave tour call the Thorne Bay Ranger District at (907) 828-3304 at least 2 days in advance.
+The tour lasts approximately two hours.
+To reserve a cave tour call the Thorne Bay Ranger District at (907) 828-3304 at least two days in advance.

 Directions:

 To reach El Capitan Cave follow Forest Service Road 20 to Forest Service Road 15 and take a left for about a mile to the parking area for the cave.
 Watch for signs.
-From both Coffman Cove, Thorne Bay and Craig it is an estimated 3-hour drive.
+From both Coffman Cove, Thorne Bay, and Craig it is an estimated three-hour drive.

 Song Sparrow.